 What is a heat pump?

 Heat Pumps are an innovative technology which can meet the heating, cooling, dehumidifying, and air filtration needs of your building.
-Heat Pumps are clean and efficient heating systems which use electricity to efficiently transfer heat from the outdoors into your home.
+Heat Pumps are clean and efficient heating systems which use electricity to efficiently transfer heat from outdoor ambient air into your home.
 There are multiple types of heat pumps, and there are multiple appliances which can use heat pump technology in your home.
 Regardless of either, all heat pumps use a compressor to cause a refrigeration cycle and move heat.

 How does a heat pump work?

-Heat pumps transfer heat using a compressor and a refrigerant.
+Heat pumps transfer heat using a compressor, an expansion valve, and a refrigerant.
 Much like how a refrigerator uses a compressor and a refrigerant to cool the inside of your refrigerator or freezer, a heat pump uses the same process but in reverse for your building.

 How can heat pumps help me save on my heating bills?